junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 She looks at Cas next, and tells him kindly, "I'm glad to meet you, Castiel.
 Even though we haven't known each other for long, knowing how important you are to Dean -- and Sam -- I would be happy to know you more.
 Welcome to the family."

-Dean blushes harder, hearing his brother breath out a very quiet, awed "wow".
+Dean blushes harder, hearing his brother breathe out a very quiet, awed "wow".
 He closes his eyes and runs a hand over his face to keep it cool and straight, then opens his eyes again.
 Keeping his voice light, he says, "Right, yeah, thanks, Mom."

 "Of course," Mary answers easily.